Leakbang/Sourcemod-Plugins/README.md

 # Sourcemod-Plugins

 This repository hosts plugins I made for sourcemod alongside the source code.
 I included heavy documentation so everybody can learn and develop plugins.
 I update this repository from time to time and I keep adding more plugins to it.
-These plugins are well tested so bugs should be non-existent, but I could've messed something up so let me know and send me feedback to keep these up and running.
+These plugins are well tested so bugs should be non-existent, but I could've messed something up so let me know if you find anything.

 ## Plugin list